roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

  "Well..." she began, kissing him back, "You'll have to." she finished, stepping back, all business again as she went back to searching the books, leaving him high and dry.
 He had no expectations that she would want to get it on in the haunted house, but it was worth a shot.
 Unfortunately, that left his dick uncomfortably swollen in his pants.

  He didn't need to worry about it, though.
 He wouldn't have to wait that long.
 By the time he would leave this house, his balls would be completely drained.
 He just didn't know it yet.
-Report_Story #3